Search

 • Attendance is used to decide borderline grades at the end of the semester.

 Tests and quizzes will ask critical thinking questions that require careful analysis, explanation, and conclusions.
 For example, you might be presented with a section of a program and asked to trace what it produces, to write the documentation describing at a high level what this section does, or to give an alternative implementation of this section.
 You might also be asked to write a section of code that carries out a particular task.
-A few multiple choice and true/false questions are also included.
-Labs involve a lot of hands-on activity to try out a certain aspects of programming, but on a smaller scale than what is usually needed for programming assignments.
+A few multiple choice or true/false questions may also be included.
+Labs involve a lot of hands-on activity to try out certain aspects of programming, but on a smaller scale than what is usually needed for programming assignments.
 In this course you will be asked to write programs that are about 1 to 5 pages in length, including well-written documentation.
-In the labs, much of the code may be written for you, so that your job is to fix errors, to make modifications, etc. There will be about 10 programming assignments in this course and about 12 labs.
+In the labs, much of the code may be written for you, so that your job is to fix errors, to make modifications, etc. There will be about 7 programming assignments in this course and about 10 labs.

 Assignments are due anytime on the date given and are normally turned in electronically by placing a copy in one's hw110 mapped network drive.
 Exceptions to these deadlines are only granted for serious reasons and normally require written documentation of the reasons.